luqmancrit/Supermarket-Sales-Analysis/README.md

 # Supermarket-Sales-Analysis
-This is supermarket sales between January to March on 2019 analysis by using MySQL and Microsoft PowerBi.
-Data source are taken from Kagle.
+This is supermarket sales analysis between January to March on 2019 conducted using MySQL and Microsoft PowerBi tools.
+Data source are taken from Kaggle.